 Will it make your life easier as parents?

-Perhaps you’re the parent of a very busy child, with an after school schedule booked with soccer games, piano lessons, club meetings and more play dates than you can count.
+Perhaps you’re the parent of a very busy child, with an after-school schedule filled with soccer games, piano lessons, club meetings and more play dates than you can count.
 A schedule like this requires a well-designed plan for all the drop-offs and pickups.
 Would a phone for your child make it easier to stay connected and adapt to last minute changes in plans?

 How do you feel about tracking your child’s phone usage?